 Best car insurance for classic cars

-The best car insurance policy for your classic car is a stated-value or agreed-value policy.
-Classic car or collector car insurance policies like these cost less than traditional policies, and equally important, they will pay out the true value of your vehicle if it’s totaled.
+The best car insurance policy for your classic car is an agreed-value policy.
+It costs less than a traditional policy, and equally important, it will pay out the full value of your vehicle if it’s totaled.

 A stated-value policy works like this: